openshift-labs/learn-katacoda/servicemesh/istio-fasttrack/07-circuit-breaking.md

 to avoid it.

-In the next step, we will explore rate limiting, which can be useful to give different service levels to different customers based on policy and contractual requirements
+In the next step, we will explore rate limiting, which can be useful to give different service levels to different customers based on policy and contractual requirements.

 #### Before moving on